-This vehicle has safety belt pretensioners for front outboard occupants.
+This vehicle has safety belt pretensioners for the front outboard occupants.
 Although the safety belt pretensioners cannot be seen, they are part of the safety belt assembly.
-They can help tighten the safety belts during the early stages of a moderate to severe frontal, near frontal, side, or rear crash if the threshold conditions for pretensioner activation are met.
-And, for vehicles with roof-rail airbags, safety belt pretensioners can help tighten the safety belts in a rollover event.
+They can help tighten the safety belts during the early stages of a moderate to severe frontal and near frontal crash if the threshold conditions for pretensioner activation are met.
+And, for vehicles with side impact airbags, safety belt pretensioners can help tighten the safety belts in a side crash or a rollover event.

 Pretensioners work only once.
-If the pretensioners activate in a crash, the pretensioners and probably other new parts of the vehicle's safety belt system will need to be replaced.
-See Replacing Safety Belt System Parts after a Crash on page 3-16.
+If the pretensioners activate in a crash, the pretensioners and probably other parts of the vehicle's safety belt system will need to be replaced.
+See Replacing Safety Belt System Parts after a Crash on page 3-21.